material-motion/material-motion/starmap/specifications/interactions/director.md

 ## MVP

-### Runtime API
+### MotionRuntime API

-A director may be provided with a Runtime instance, or it might create its own.
+A director may be provided with a MotionRuntime instance, or it might create its own.

 ### setUp API